As a doctor and lawmaker, he fought drug abuse. Then he tried to swap opioids for sex, police say.

-As it turns out, the person texting him was an undercover police officer, who had set up a sting to arrest Spencer, 53, once he arrived in medical scrubs later that night.
+As it turns out, the person texting him was an undercover police officer, who had set up a sting to arrest Spencer, 53, for attempting to exchange the pills for sex.
 Now the Democrat, who also goes by “Doc” and has worked to fight drug abuse in Suffolk County, N.Y., faces up to nine years in prison.

 Spencer pleaded not guilty Wednesday to felony charges of third-degree sale of a controlled substance and third-degree possession of a controlled substance, Newsday reported.
 A judge released him without bond after he surrendered his passport and gun.